 I was honoured to be asked to contribute to the shop’s five year anniversary fanzine earlier this year and five years is a milestone for an indie retailer in Wakefield, a small northern cathedral city where the locals might remark that the town has seen better days from when the market was in full swing and the pubs were full, but the city’s early risers are bemused annually by the sight of a snaking queue forming out of Wah Wah Records’ door on Record Store Day.

 It would be naïve of me to ignore the primary relationship between a business and its patrons, however I feel places like Wah Wah Records are glowing examples of the potential of independent businesses.
-Once a commonality is found, it can result in hours of debate and discussion (as well as the occasional disagreement!), the forming of friendships and, whilst wishing not to wander into the gushing or hyperbolic, a sense of community.
+Once a commonality is found, it can result in hours of debate and discussion (as well as the occasional disagreement!), the forming of friendships and, whilst not wishing to wander into the gushing or hyperbolic, a sense of community.

 Vinyl might still be in vogue, and I’d be lying if I said it wasn’t the recent black-wax renaissance that spurred me into walking into Wah Wah a few years ago to gaze upon the glorious rows of 12x12s and begin my own collection/obsession.
 With this in mind, whilst Tesco and Asda might now stock vinyl, I doubt the cashier is going to be willing to listen to me babble on about Kanye West or Kate Bush for forty five minutes like Alan does, and for that, shops such as Wah Wah Records should be celebrated.